[Skip to main text]

 Recycle No. 3 plastic

-Examples of recyclable No. 3 plastics include laundry detergent jugs, shampoo bottles, dish detergent and skin cream containers.
-Remove and recycle screw-top caps and lids, rinse and place containers, caps and lids in your recycling bin.
+Food-grade packaging!
+Examples include laundry detergent jugs, shampoo bottles, dish detergent and skin cream containers.
+Discard screw-top caps, rinse and place containers and lids in your recycling bin.

 Recycle No. 4 plastic

 Food-grade packaging!
 Examples include squeezable condiment bottles and food storage containers.
-Remove screw-top caps and lids, rinse and place containers, caps and lids in your recycling bin.
+Discard screw-top caps, rinse and place containers and lids in your recycling bin.

 Recycle No. 5 plastic

 Food-grade packaging!
 Examples include yogurt, margarine, butter, sour cream, pudding and cottage cheese containers, as well as ketchup and mustard bottles.
-Remove screw-top caps and lids, rinse and place containers, caps and lids in your recycling bin.
+Discard screw-top caps, rinse and place containers and lids in your recycling bin.

 Recycle No. 6 plastic

 Food-grade packaging!
 Solid plastics only (no foam plastics).
-Discard screw-top caps and lids, rinse and place containers, caps and lids in your recycling bin.
+Discard screw-top caps, rinse and place containers and lids in your recycling bin.

 Recycle No. 7 plastic

 Food-grade packaging!
-Examples include large water bottles (up to 3 gallons), heavy food containers and Tupperware.
-Discard screw-top caps and lids, rinse and place containers, caps and lids in your recycling bin.
+Examples include large water bottles up to 3 gallons, heavy food containers and Tupperware.
+Discard screw-top caps, rinse and place containers and lids in your recycling bin.

 What if I have single-stream recycling?
 Just place them in your recycling bin or barrel with your paper, cardboard, metal and glass recyclables.